mtlynch/mtlynch-hugo/content/posts/eliminate-distractions/index.md

 ---
 title: Eliminating Distractions from Social Media, Email, and StackOverflow
-excerpt: Simple techniques for managing your apps instead of allowing them to manage you.
+description: Simple techniques for managing your apps instead of allowing them to manage you.
 tags:
 - deep work
 - email